ashrithssreddy/Bitcoin_Utils/docs/Beginners Guide/Keys_Guide.md

 ## Private Key and Seed Phrase

 A **private key** is like a secret password that gives you full control over your Bitcoin.
-Anyone with access to your private key can spend the Bitcoin associated with it, so keeping it secure is absolutely crucial.
+Private keys are generated once during the creation of a wallet, and anyone with access to your private key can spend the Bitcoin associated with it, so keeping it secure is absolutely crucial.

 A **seed phrase** (or recovery phrase) is a series of 12-24 words that can be used to regenerate your private key.
 Think of the seed phrase as the "backup" of your wallet.
-If you lose your private key, you can still regain access to your funds using the seed phrase.
+The seed phrase is a more practical way to memorize or store information compared to the private key, as it is easier to handle.
+It is also important to note that the direction of generation is one-way: the seed phrase generates the private key, but the private key cannot be used to recreate the seed phrase.

+**Not your keys, not your coins**: Anyone who gains access to your private key or seed phrase will have full control over your Bitcoin.
+This is why it is essential to keep these secure and private.

 ### Examples
 - Private keys are typically long alphanumeric strings like: `5J3mBbAH58CerZLKkss4mBHTaue2c8sF4K6qv2T95sqzSje4xA`.